BenWoodworth/Parameterize/README.md

 </tr>
 </table>

-In addition to its default behavior, `parameterize` is also configurable with options to decorate its iterations, handle and record failures, and summarize the overall loop execution.
+In addition to its default behavior, `parameterize` has a configuration with options to decorate its iterations, handle and record failures, and summarize the overall loop execution.
 The flexibility `parameterize` offers makes it suitable for many different specific use cases, including built in ways to access the named parameter arguments when a failure occurs, recording failures while continuing to the next iteration, and throwing comprehensive multi-failures that list